 Kings Road

-Kings Road, or also “King’s Road”, is a major road that stretches just under 2 miles (3.2 km) through Chelsea, in South West London.
+Kings Road, or “King’s Road,” is a major road stretching just under 2 miles (3.2 km) through Chelsea, in South West London.
 As you may have guessed by the name, this street is associated with a king: Charles II.
-In fact, it was originally used as a private royal road to travel to Kew.

-More recently, in the 1960s, it was another important spot in London for mod culture and the birthplace of the mini-skirt in the U.K. Kings Road continues to hold a reputation as one of London’s most fashionable shopping streets.
+Kings Road continues to hold a reputation as one of London’s most fashionable shopping streets.
 Some of the most important shops on this street include the historic department store Peter Jones, Heal’s furniture store, and Vivienne Westwood’s iconic boutique.

 St. Lukes Mews

-In the movie, this is where Keira Knightley’s character lived!
 Once again, please remember that this is someone’s home.
 So, if you stop by, please be respectful and stay on the street, keeping your distance.
-Furthermore, there is typically a sign on the door to donate money after visiting, which I would encourage you to do.
+Furthermore, there is typically a sign on the door to donate money after visiting, which we would encourage you to do.

 Westbourne Park Road

 Westbourne Park Road is another of the most colorful streets in London.
 Although there are no specific tourist attractions on this road, I think it’s a beautiful place to take a walk and see the vibrant homes.
-Plus, this is another fun place to visit while in the Notting Hill neighborhood.
-As with the other residential areas mentioned on this list, please refrain from sitting on the stairs or entering someone’s private property.

 9 Off-the-Beaten-Path Things To Do in London | Global Debauchery